iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 	- Re-ordered and renamed private functions in main.js and admin/wss.js
 	- Reorganized adapter initialization / openIdInit for more robust error handling
 - (flingo64) Bugfix: trigger re-initalization, if API GET GUI DESC returns an error (server might be down temporarily)
-- (flingo64) Bugfix for `issue #242`:
+- (flingo64) Bugfix for __issue #242__:
 	- added instance settings `Do Expert Login` and `Expert Password`
-	- do expert login and periodic re-login when 'Do Expert Login' / 'Expert Password' are set
+	- do expert login and periodic re-login when `Do Expert Login` / `Expert Password` are set
 - (flingo64) adapter enhancements:
-	- Poll interval must be at least 60s (`issue #287`)
+	- Poll interval must be at least 60s (__issue #287__)
 	- Added support for level 3 objects: `time programs` / `party mode` / `vacation mode`
-	- Request UserInfo from Wolf server and check whether adpater instance's poll interval meets Wolf's requirement (currently at least 60 sec)
+	- Request UserInfo from Wolf server and check whether adpater instance's poll interval meets Wolf Smartset's requirement (currently at least 60 sec)
-	- Create ParameterId lists for each Wolf BundleId and show BundleIds for each channel
+	- Create ParameterId lists for each Wolf BundleId and show `BundleIds` for each channel
 	- Added openId logout on instance unload to force a fresh AuthN on next adapter start
 	- Added support for two poll cycles to avoid server abuse reactions:
 		- `Short Poll Cycle` for frequently changing values
 		- `Long Poll Cycle` for rarely changing values (e.g. expert settings)
 	- Added `API Profiling` option to track requested BundleId / # of requested params and # of returned params / # of returned values
-	- Switched to jsconConfig (`issue #420`)
+	- Switched AdminUI to `jsconConfig` (__issue #420__)
 	- Migrated translations from words.js to `i18n`
 	- Added complete translation for all adapter instance setting strings
 	- Disabled code for caching of auth data to allow a clean re-auth when required by server or on adapter reload
-	- Added optional `check for public IP changes` for faster Wolf Smartset session recovery
+	- Added optional `Check for public IP changes` for faster Wolf Smartset expert session recovery
 	- README: added descriptions on all instance settings and adpater operation
 - Open issues:
 	- i18n translations will not be installed (at least when adapter is installed from GitHub)